 Here’s a current set of ‘rules’ –I’m sure there are many more, but these are the first three on my list and the ones I’ve given the most thought to!

 Intelligence and talent are not fixed, but malleable.

-Carol Dweck (Stanford professor well-known for creating and championing the importance of a growth versus fixed mindset) emphasizes that both kids and adults who believe intelligence or any talent is like a muscle –if you work at it, it becomes stronger– are more likely to try harder, and therefore, to succeed.
+Carol Dweck (Stanford professor well-known for creating and championing the importance of growth versus fixed mindset) in her Ted Talk The power of believing that you can improve emphasizes that both kids and adults who believe intelligence or any talent is like a muscle –if you work at it, it becomes stronger– are more likely to try harder, and therefore, to succeed.

-- What is success anyway?
 Our generation grew up hearing that being happy is what is most important.
-But according to a 2012 study by the American College Counseling Association, rates of depression in college-aged students is soaring.
-Millenials might believe that pursuing happiness is the answer, but it seems it’s not giving positive results.
-I’m sure that how I end up educating my children, will be in direct response to finding that the pursuit of happiness is not all there is.
+But according to a 2012 study by the American College Counseling Association, rates of depression in college-aged students are soaring.
+Millennials might believe that pursuing happiness is the answer, but it seems it’s not giving positive results.
+I’m sure that how I end up educating my children will be in direct response to finding that the pursuit of happiness is not all there is.
 However, this is where I’m still trying to formulate the best way of ensuring my kids are prepared for future obstacles, while also finding the time to enjoy the many positive things in life.
 For more thinking on this topic, I recommend reading The Moral Bucket List article by David Brooks.